B1.3 Round whole numbers to the nearest ten or hundred, in various contexts.

 Determine benchmark numbers based on choice of place value

-Locating numbers on a number line helps students see the number in relation to other numbers.
+Locating numbers on a number line helps students see a number in relation to other numbers.

-The use of number lines allows for a better grasp of the meaning of the number and to visualize the relative magnitude of the number.
+The use of number lines supports visualizing the relative magnitude of the number.

-Identifying benchmarks according to the combination gives importance to the chosen combination and allows one to find the limits of an appropriate interval to complete the rounding.
-This involves recognizing that a number such as 736 is between the number of hundreds of the number in question (7) and the next hundred (8).
+Identifying benchmarks that relate to a number or numbers allows one to determine an appropriate interval to complete the rounding.
+This involves recognizing that a number such as 736 is between 7 hundred and 8 hundred.

-Note: It is very important that students use the full range of place value when rounding.
-For example, in trying to round to the nearest ten, some would only retain the number of the place value position in question and say, for example, that 736 is between 3 tens (30) and 4 tens (40) and therefore the rounding is to 40 (instead of 740).
+Note: It is very important that students consider the full number when rounding.
+For example, in trying to round to the nearest ten, some might focus only on the tens and say, for example, that 736 is between 3 tens (30) and 4 tens (40) and therefore the number is closer to 40 (instead of 740).

 In the example, the clerk determines that 736 is between 700 and 800.